ethberry/framework/README.md

 docker compose up -d
 ```

-Then connect to Postgres and manually create `gemunion-development` database
+Then connect to Postgres and manually create `ethberry-development` database

 5. Fill up sensitive keys in .env files